WNBA gives 'home' teams taste of home inside the bubble - WHIZ News

 “That’s not an easy choice to make to step away from his family to come here and be a part of this,” Fisher said.
 “Some of the in-game entertainment, the music, some of the things being shown on the screen we don’t see ourselves during games normally.
 It helps as much as possible to create a home feel.”

-Bush and Pittman have tried to make every team feel like the home team when they are playing — even if it’s against the Sparks or Storm.
-Pittman was the public address announcer for the first game of the season — Seattle at New York — so he had to accentuate the Liberty’s play instead of the Storm.
+Bush and Pitman have tried to make every team feel like the home team when they are playing — even if it’s against the Sparks or Storm.
+Pitman was the public address announcer for the first game of the season — Seattle at New York — so he had to accentuate the Liberty’s play instead of the Storm.

-“After the game, players are leaving giving me a hard time,” Pittman said laughing.
+“After the game, players are leaving giving me a hard time,” Pitman said laughing.

 DJ Heat had a similar issue.
 She has worked with the Mystics the last few years, but was introduced to the WNBA years earlier when she was a ballgirl for the team.